reeseodvina/cop4331-lamp-contact-manager/README.md

 # LAMP Stack Project – Contact Manager

-This project was developed by Sultan Lodi,
+This project was developed by Sultan Lodi, Justin Gabon

 This project is a simple **Contact Manager** web application built on the **LAMP stack** (Linux, Apache, MySQL, PHP).